 On this page you can find some guidance on how to cope with distressing news content.

 For many of us, watching and listening to the news is essential for staying up to date on current affairs.
 The news we consume will influence our thoughts and attitudes and impact how we feel and our outlook on life.
-It is normal to feel scared and overwhelmed by reports of tragedies, disasters, political instability and conflicts taking place around the world.
+It is normal to feel scared and overwhelmed by reports of tragedies, disasters, political instability and conflicts taking place around the world like the current situation in the Middle East.

 Tips and guidance on ways to manage distressing news content